Skip to main content

 GitHub Actions

-That's it.
-The ci command exits with code 1 if the score drops below 70.
+That is it.
+The ci command exits 1 if the score drops below the threshold in .aislop/config.yml.
+Your PR goes red.
+Your agent gets held accountable.

 GitLab CI